Senate OKs driver's licenses for undocumented immigrants

 Differences between the House and Senate versions of the measure will need to be worked out by a legislative committee before the bill lands on Baker's desk.

-Even if Baker rejects the bill, the measure passed with enough support from the House's Democratic super-majority to override Baker if he decides to veto it.
+Even if Baker rejects the bill, the measure passed with enough support from the Legislature's Democratic super-majority to override Baker if he decides to veto it.

 Christian M. Wade covers the Massachusetts Statehouse for North of Boston Media Group’s newspapers and websites.
 Email him at cwade@northofboston.com.